opensearch-project/opensearch-sdk-java/SECURITY.md

 # Extensions Security Guidelines

-OpenSearch's support for extensions allows for taking already powerful use cases and expanding on them, this creates a larger surface area for misuse, vunerabilities, and malicious interactions.
-This document outlines several areas for enhancements, features, and practices to incorperate into extensions for OpenSearch
+OpenSearch's support for extensions allows for taking already powerful use cases and expanding on them.
+With this increased functionality comes a larger surface area for misuse, vunerabilities, and malicious interactions.

+By capturing the current state of OpenSearch ecocsystem and the plans for extensions this document outlines several areas for enhancements, features, and practices to incorperate into extensions for OpenSearch.

 To keep concepts consistant, this document is using terminology from [NIST Glossary](https://csrc.nist.gov/glossary).